 There are many different types of cake recipes and numerous ways of categorizing them.
 The general classification used is whether or not they contain fat, also known as shortening(not the be confused soley with just processed shortening), and are called: SHORTENED (BUTTER OR OIL) CAKES or UNSHORTENED (FOAM) CAKES.
 Chiffon cakes make up the third category, but here they're often included with unshortened (foam) cakes.

-Cakes tend to be special and are often associated with life's milestones -- birthdays, weddings, showers, engagements -- or they can be enjoyed as a simple dessert with fruit or consumed as a snack.
+Cakes tend to be special and are often decorated, being associated with life's milestones -- birthdays, weddings, showers, engagements -- or they can be enjoyed as a simple dessert with fruit or consumed as a snack.

 A basic flour mixture serves as the foundation for sweet and rich cakes and what are known as little cakes, called cookies, and their savory cousins being quick-breads and yeast breads.
 Basic ingredients for made-from-scratch cake recipes often include flour, sweetener (sugar), fat (butter, vegetable oil), liquid (milk), leavening agent (steam, beaten eggs, baking powder and/or baking soda), and flavorings (salt, vanilla extract).
 Cakes can also be purchased ready-made or baked with packaged mixes that come ready to be combined with water, eggs and vegetable oil.